mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 #### 30 Idle - 70 Dist

 This surrogate is simply a weighted sum of 30 percent of the Idling Locations surrogate above with 70 percent of the Distribution Centers surrogate above.
 In counties or GAIs where neither surrogate has any value, the missing data is filled in with the CalTrans CSTDM linehaul trucking surrogate.
+This surrogate is used for the starting and idling emissions of heavy-duty diesel vehicles.

 The 30/70 split was derived from the data on [this page](http://energy.gov/eere/vehicles/fact-917-march-21-2016-work-truck-daily-idle-time-industry) of the energy.gov website.